EthanJWright/toolwindow.nvim/README.md

 autocmd FileType python nnoremap <Leader>bl :lua require("toolwindow").open_window("watchexecterm", {filetype = "py", cmd = "pytest"})<CR>
 ```

+### Plugin API

+- open_window(name, args) - open a registered window, pass a table of args to the open function
+- close() - close current open window if any is open
+- register(name, plugin, close_fn, open_fn) - register a new window manager to be tracked

 ### Register your own tools to be managed

 Note: the following examples are in lua, if you are adding them to your